ga-wdi-boston/sql/README.md

 PostgreSQL's documentation is extensive and excellent, and we'll want to make use of it throughout the lesson.

-- [Table basics](http://www.postgresql.org/docs/9.4/static/ddl-basics.html) - a brief overview of tables in an RDBMS
+- [Table basics](http://www.postgresql.org/docs/9.4/static/ddl-basics.html) - a brief overview of tables in an RDBMS.
-- [Data Types](http://www.postgresql.org/docs/9.4/static/datatype.html) - the data types available in PostgreSQL
+- [Data Types](http://www.postgresql.org/docs/9.4/static/datatype.html) - the data types available in PostgreSQL.
-- [CREATE TABLE](http://www.postgresql.org/docs/9.4/static/sql-createtable.html) - detailed documentation of PostgreSQL's version of the SQL `CREATE TABLE` command
+- [CREATE TABLE](http://www.postgresql.org/docs/9.4/static/sql-createtable.html) - detailed documentation of PostgreSQL's version of the SQL `CREATE TABLE` command.
+- [DROP TABLE](http://www.postgresql.org/docs/9.4/static/sql-droptable.html)  - detailed documentation of PostgreSQL's version of the SQL `DROP TABLE` command.

+Note well, `DROP TABLE` is unrecoverable if it executes successfully.

 #### Demonstration